Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Desember 2025 00.28.52 UTC
+- WIB: Sabtu, 6 Desember 2025 01.39.15 UTC
-- WITA: Sabtu, 6 Desember 2025 01.28.52 UTC
+- WITA: Sabtu, 6 Desember 2025 02.39.15 UTC
-- WIT: Sabtu, 6 Desember 2025 02.28.52 UTC
+- WIT: Sabtu, 6 Desember 2025 03.39.15 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: inspirational
+Kategori: friendship